lsalo/predict/README.md

 ## Installation
 We show installation steps for both MRST and PREDICT.

-### Basic (Minimum to run the code)
 1. Download the latest MRST release (see above).
 2. Download PREDICT (see above).
 3. From within MATLAB, run the `startup.m` file in the main MRST folder.
+You will be prompted whether you want to enable MEX acceleration, select enable.
+This can be changed later by running the command `mrstSettings()`.
 4. From within MATLAB, right click on the `predict` folder and select "Add to Path > Selected Folders and Subfolders".

 You can now run PREDICT (see Examples section below).
 Note that, for flow-based permeability upscaling, both a TPFA and a MPFA can be used.
-If running the code without MEX and AMGCL (see complete installation below), TPFA is recommended (otherwise, it will be slow).
+If you are running PREDICT without MEX, TPFA is recommended (otherwise, it will be slow).

-### Complete (Add MEX and AMGCL for fast permeability upscaling)

 ## Examples
 Examples are provided in the folder <a href="https://github.mit.edu/lsalo/predict/tree/master/examples">examples</a>.
 For a comprehensive introductory example, run `example0_singleStrati.m`.